 Responsibilities and Duties.
-The responsibilities and duties of the Government Programs Compliance Officer shall include, but are not limited to, the implementation and administration of this Government Programs Section of the Compliance Program.
+The responsibilities and duties of the Government Programs Compliance Officer shall include, but are not limited to, the following:

+Implementation and Administration of this Government Programs Section of the Compliance Program.

 The Government Programs Compliance Officer shall: